 How Do Charcoal Masks Work?

 The experts recommend reaching for a traditional charcoal clay mask instead of a peel-off to get similar results without the risk of damage to the skin.
-Studies show that charcoal is a highly absorbent substance, which is why it's commonly used in skincare.
-In pore-clearing products, charcoal is used for its ability to bind to and remove excess oil from the skin's surface.
-Because it is so effective at absorbing oil, it also works to mattify a shiny complexion.
+Studies show that charcoal is a highly absorbent, antimicrobial substance, which is why many believe it can be effective in skincare.
+In pore-clearing products, charcoal is meant to bind to and remove excess oil from the skin's surface.
+Because it is so effective at absorbing oil, it may also work to mattify a shiny complexion.
 For these reasons, charcoal is a popular skincare ingredient for those with very oily skin.

 Some of Our Favorite Pore-Clearing and Exfoliating Masks